daryllxd/lifelong-learning/programming/ruby/testing/everyday-rails/everyday-rails-rspec.md

       g.fixture_replacement :factory_girl, dir: "spec/factories"
     end

-#### Alvays be cloning
+#### Always be cloning

 Every time you use `rake db:migrate`, you need to mirror that change in your database with `rake:db:test:clone`.
-Unknown db error = you havne't cloned yet.
+Unknown db error = you haven't cloned yet.

 This is chainable with rake `db:migrate:db:test:clone` or you can use the shortcut `rmigc` to run a migration and clone the database with a single command.